 If you have filed an Eviction notice with the Magistrate's Court, please take note that a tenant must either be personally served or the eviction notice must be posted on the property on two (2) separate occasions.
 Please wait at least five days after you have filed your paperwork with the Magistrate’s Office before contacting the Sheriff’s Office about the service of your papers.

 If you have filed and were awarded a 24 hour Writ of Ejectment, then the deputy will serve the Writ as soon as possible.
 If the tenant has not left after the 24 hour notice has been served/posted, you must contact the Sheriff’s Office for assistance in removing your tenant.
 You may not enter the premises and remove personal property without a Deputy Sheriff.
 The landlord will be required to move all of the tenant’s personal property to the curb for a period of at least 48 hours.
 Please make sure that if you require a deputy’s assistance, then the landlord must have the manpower and means necessary to remove all tenants’ personal property.

 The Sheriff’s Office conducts Sheriff Sales on personal property and real property to satisfy judgments.
 When the Sheriff Office is having a sale, all information regarding the sale will be posted on our website as well as in the Horry County Government and Judicial Center and the local newspaper.

 Judicial Sales ordered by the Magistrate are conducted the first Monday of each month at 10:00unless the first Monday is a holiday, then the sale will be conducted the following Tuesday.
 Please check your local Magistrate's Office for all judicial sale notices.
-If you have any questions about a judicial sale, please contact Sgt Smith.
+If you have any questions about a judicial sale, please contact Sgt Benton.